prcutler/castopod-user-guide/docs/podcast/episodes.md

 ### Season and Episode

 You can optionally add a season and / or episode number to your episode.
+If you are adding a new episode and a previous episode had a season and /or episode number, the field(s) will be auto filled for you.
+You can leave it or update with a different season and / or episode number.

 ## Show Notes